 Workaways love joining our family for a while (check out our reviews) :)

 We look forward to hearing from you.

 DIY and building projects

 This project could involve children.
 For more information see our guidelines and tips here.

 We love meeting people from all over the world and trading customs and traditions with them.
 You will be treated like part of the family here - we have been welcoming workaways since 2013 and our little community now stretches right across the world.
 Working together is an important part of our life here - come and be part of it 🙂

 Help is varied and depends on the time of year.
 We might need help in the garden or on building projects (there is always work to do on the house and we are turning our barn into a yoga studio and chillout space).
 Or we might need help in the house or looking after all the people who pass through!

 Previous experience is always appreciated but not essential.
 It is more important to be willing to get stuck into anything!
 As we often have guests, being able to clean up after yourself is an essential requirement.
 And we may also need help cleaning the accommodation.
 You don't need to be an expert but we do ask for things to be cleaned properly.
 We will help you learn how and your future partners will love us forever ;)

-Our children, Tana and India, are 13 and 12.
+Our children, Tana and India, are 14 and 13.
 They are a very important part of our household so we love workaways who like to be around teenagers.
 Tana loves working out, trampolining, rugby, football and backflipping off bridges.
 India loves horse-riding, training her puppy and playing piano.
 She has a guitar but is struggling to learn online - can you help?